-- Documentation of the applicable policy, legislative and administrative framework - Determination and description of the baseline physical, biological and human environmental conditions of the project area.
-The aim of the baseline conditions is to record pre-project state of the environments so as to provide basis of comparison during the construction and the operation stages. - Recommendations on the measures to mitigate the negative impacts of the project - ✤ Recommendations on Environmental Management Plan
+- Documentation of the applicable policy, legislative and administrative framework - ☼ Determination and description of the baseline physical, biological and human environmental conditions of the project area.
+The aim of the baseline conditions to record pre-project state of the environments so as to provide basis of comparison during the construction and the operation stages. - Identification and assessment of the potential environmental impacts of the project in qualitative and quantitative terms - Recommendations on the measures to mitigate the negative impacts of the project - ▼ Recommendations on Environmental Management Plan